libsdl-org/sdlwiki/SDL3/SDL_DialogFileCallback.md

 The specific usage is described in each function.

+If `filelist` is:

-If filelist is... - `NULL`, an error occured.
-Details can be obtained with [SDL_GetError](SDL_GetError)(). - A pointer to `NULL`, the user either didn't choose any file or canceled the dialog. - A pointer to non-`NULL`, the user chose one or more files.
+- NULL, an error occured.
+Details can be obtained with [SDL_GetError](SDL_GetError)().
+- A pointer to NULL, the user either didn't choose any file or canceled the dialog.
+- A pointer to non-`NULL`, the user chose one or more files.
 The argument is a null-terminated list of pointers to C strings, each containing a path.

 The filelist argument does not need to be freed; it will automatically be freed when the callback returns.